fsckawk/popclient/README.md

 fetchmail, and as of 2013 it was still being actively maintained at [www.fetchmail.info](http://www.fetchmail.info).
 If you're looking for command-line interface for POP, IMAP, etc, Fetchmail is for you.

+Anyway, if you are trying to make it work, this patched version should work.
+It has some enhancements, like the capability of using custom ports (for ssh forwarding) or the option to use APOP authentication.